-Update, March 27, 2020: The Live Twitter Rosary Threads have returned beginning March 24 until I-don’t-know-when, with prayer intentions for all those affected by the Coronavirus, so basically the whole world.
-Join me on Twitter at 7pm CDT on Tuesdays and Fridays until this thing is over, using hashtag #RosaryProject or watch my Twitter profile page around 7pm.
+Update: The Live Twitter Rosary Threads have returned beginning March 24 until I-don’t-know-when, with prayer intentions for all those affected by the Coronavirus, so basically the whole world.
+Join me on Twitter at 7pm CDT on Tuesdays and Fridays until this thing is over, using hashtag #RosaryProject or watch my Twitter profile page a few minutes befroe 7pm.

 The easiest way to follow along is to check my profile page a few minutes early and catch the first post there, then follow the thread.
 I’ll post a few minutes early with an introduction and preparation to set the tone for the rest of the thread.
 You can post your intentions and when we offer our prayers, we’ll be praying for all.
 Then at 7pm CDT I’ll begin posting the rest of the Rosary thread.
 That’s a little different from the way I did it before, but it keeps it all in one thread instead of two.
 We’ll see how it works.

-If you can’t join in live, then you can still use the threads, I’ll post links to them on the blog so you can find them later.
+If you can’t join in live, then you can still use the threads, I’ll post links to them on this page and on the What’s New page.
+Later I’ll make a separate page for links to the threads.
 And you can always use the Rosary Project pages here.
 I’ll update these pages with new intentions and prayers soon.

 Welcome to The Rosary Project!